 Court intervention in family housing on divorce

 There are ways a court can resolve this issue and meet the immediate needs to house the family without additional borrowing.
 In some cases, where that spouse does not satisfy the criteria of the mortgage lender to take on the mortgage in their sole name, subject to agreement of the mortgage lender, the house will transfer to one spouse but with the mortgage remaining in joint names.
 The leaving spouse will still want to receive their share of the equity that remains in the family home and this will need to be dealt with too.

-The starting point for dividing the equity and all other assets arising from a marriage is 50/50.
+The starting point for dividing the equity and all other assets in a divorce settlement is 50/50.
 However, this is rarely ever the final outcome as one party may have more need for capital than the other especially if they have very different income capacities.
 The leaving spouse could be awarded a share of the equity but payment deferred until say the children are 18.
 The leaving spouse would register a legal charge against the property so as to protect their interest but without continuing to be a legal owner of the property.
 This scenario gives stability and a home for the children of the family whilst recognising the leaving spouse is still to receive a share of the equity, albeit at a later date.
 Alternatively, the leaving spouse may retain another asset entirely instead of a share of the net equity i.e. a pension.
 This idea of “off-set” works well when other assets are equally valuable and in many cases clients are surprised to learn their pensions are as valuable as the property itself.